The Challenges of API Development and How to Overcome Them

 The Challenge:

-As your API evolves, you may need to introduce new features or deprecate old ones.
-However, making changes without breaking existing integrations can be tricky.
+As your API evolves, you may need to introduce new features or make changes that could break existing integrations.
+Managing API versions while maintaining backward compatibility is a delicate balancing act.

 How to Overcome It:

-- Maintain Backward Compatibility: Whenever possible, ensure new updates don’t break existing functionality.
+- Test for Compatibility: Use automated testing to ensure new updates don’t break existing functionality.

 The Challenge: